MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/preview-channel.md

 - Apps published as self-contained may not have push notifications support.
 Keep an eye out in the next preview release for an IsSupported() API to check for push notifications support.
 - Apps that are not MSIX-packaged sending app notifications will not see their app icon in the app notification unless they are console applications.
 Console apps that are not MSIX-packaged should follow the patterns shown in the [ToastNotificationsDemoApp](https://github.com/microsoft/WindowsAppSDK/blob/main/test/TestApps/ToastNotificationsDemoApp/main.cpp) sample.
 - Windows App SDK runtime must be installed to support push notifications, see [Downloads for the Windows App SDK](/windows/apps/windows-app-sdk/downloads) for the installer.
+- A WinUI3 app that's not running can't be background-activated via a notification.
+But we're evaluating supporting that in a future release.

 ### Environment manager
 API set that allows developers to add, remove, and modify environment variables without having to directly use the registry API.

 **New features**
 - Provides automatic removal of any environment variables changes when an app that used environment manager is uninstalled.

+**Limitations**
+- Currently unavailable in C# apps.
+But we're evaluating bringing this feature to C# apps in a later release.

 ### Other limitations and known issues